Shaw University Announces 2023 Awards Day Speaker Honorable Nathan Weeks

-Each April Shaw University celebrates the academic success of its students during the annual Awards Day program.
-Students are recognized for their academic averages, initiation into honor societies, and scholarship receipt.
+Each year in the month of April, Shaw University celebrates the academic successes of its students during the annual Awards Day program.
+Our students are formally recognized for their academic excellence (GPAs, outstanding role models, honor societies,

-This year, Awards Day will occur in Two Separate Sessions:
+This year, Awards Day will stream live online:

 - Casual or Semi Formal.
 It is preferred that you wear your Shaw University blazer or similar.

-Shaw University students are eligible for academic awards if they meet the following criteria:
+Shaw University undergraduates are eligible for academic awards if they meet the following criteria:

 - Cumulative grade point average of at least 3.0 at the end of the fall 2020 semester

-- (Cumulative GPAs which qualify students for awards and the students’ names as listed in this program and on certificates or awards are officially verified by the Registrar’s office.)
+- (Cumulative GPAs which qualify students for awards and the students’ names are listed in the program, on certificates.
+Certificates are officially verified by the Registrar’s office.)